PECOS-packages/PECOS/design/runtime-production-milestone.md

 At QuantumSystem level, preflight rejection leaves model, simulator and RNG unchanged and permits a corrected input.
 HybridEngine aborts the enclosing shot on any returned error and requires whole-host reset.
+The HybridEngine guard covers shot-context admission as well as execution.
 Before execution, QuantumSystem latches failure state; success clears it, while errors or unwind retain it.
 HybridEngine additionally guards classical start/continuation failures and failed classical resets.
-Quantum reset alone cannot clear a failed host's latch: classical, noise and simulator reset must all succeed.
+QuantumSystem::reset clears the quantum execution latch after noise and simulator reset succeed.
+It cannot clear a failed HybridEngine host latch: classical, noise and simulator reset must all succeed through HybridEngine::reset.
 Dropping a frame releases its buffers; reset discards abandoned controller results without reseeding.
 No rollback of already executed effects is promised.
-Ordinary non-opted-in v1 execution keeps its existing behavior.
+Ordinary non-opted-in v1 execution keeps its existing controller lifecycle;
+shared parsing now returns Input for non-finite angles instead of unwinding.

 ## Wire subset and retention bounds